terraform-aws-modules/terraform-aws-apigateway-v2/examples/websocket/README.md

 3. On the console, connect to your published API endpoint by executing the following command:

+> [!NOTE]
+> It will take a few seconds on a new API for the endpoint to respond.
+> If you see a 403 error, give it a few seconds and try again - only one new APIs that were just created.

 ```bash
 $ wscat -c wss://{YOUR-API-ID}.execute-api.{YOUR-REGION}.amazonaws.com/{STAGE}
 ```